d-Rickyy-b/certstream-server-go/README.md

 ### Performance

 At idle (no clients connected), the server uses about **40 MB** of RAM, **14.5 Mbit/s** and **4–10% CPU** (Oracle Free Tier) on average while processing around **250–300 certificates per second**.

+### Network considerations

+This tool requires outgoing access to the public internet to connect to the [Google Log list](https://www.gstatic.com/ct/log_list/v3/log_list.json) and the CT logs themselves.
+So if you happen to this tool in a corporate environment (e.g., behind a proxy/firewall), make sure to allow outgoing connections to gstatic.com and the CT logs you want to connect to.

+If you plan to connect clients to the server from outside your local network, make sure to allow incoming connections to the port you configured in the config file (webserver.listen_port).

 ### Monitoring